Browse our Kota Kinabalu Tours

 Ready to send an Inquiry?
 Click Here!

 Discover Kota Kinabalu

-The Bornean wild, just outside KK, is the paradise of nature lovers.
-Hike through the Sabah rainforest, or take a wildlife watching expedition down jungle rivers.
+The Bornean wild, just outside KK, is a nature lover’s paradise.
+Hike through the Sabah rainforest or take a wildlife-watching expedition down jungle rivers.
 Treat yourself to a lavish afternoon on Kota Kinabalu’s white-sand beaches.

 The best service ever.
 Helen, in Myanmar, was so helpful throughout the reservation process, then when we arrived and she came to greet us in our hotel in Yangon.

 It has been a wonderful holiday and the guides you gave us were great!
 Thanks for all your help and we will contact Backyard Travel again.

 I want to thank you for the perfect organisation of our travel to Japan .
 Every detail was very precise and generally speaking everything was on a level that we could only dream of!
 We enjoyed it immensely!

 Some Questionsabout our Tours of Kota Kinabalu